vladpaln/Crypto/README.md

 - enter pass phrase, this can be anything (both parties must have this information)
 - enter recipient email/handle, this can be anything recipient specific (both parties must have this information)
 - enter text
-- hit encrypt buttom
+- hit encrypt button

 ### Decrypt Usage
 - enter pass phrase (same as used to encrypt message)
-- enter reipient email/handle (same as used to encrypt message)
+- enter recipient email/handle (same as used to encrypt message)
 - enter encrypted text
-- hit decrypt buttom
+- hit decrypt button

 ## TODO
 - create unit tests